dsrawat02/Sales_Analysis/README.md

 ### Limitations

-I've to remove all zero values from unit price and total price columns because they would have affected the accuracy of my calculations from the analysis.
+I had to remove all zero values from the unit price and total price columns because they would have affected the accuracy of my calculations from the analysis.